Focus programmes at IFFR 2023

-Elie Wiesel Goes Home, Judit Elek, 1996, Hungary, France, United States
+To Speak the Unspeakable – The Message of Elie Wiesel, Judit Elek, 1996, Hungary, France, United States

 A documentary journey with writer/activist/academic Elie Wiesel to several key places from his past: Sighet, his hometown, then and now Romanian but between 1940 and 1944 ruled by Hungary, and Auschwitz, where Wiesel survived the horrors of Nazi death camps.
 A key work of Holocaust remembrance.

 - A Free Man – The Life of Ernő Fisch, Judit Elek, 1998, Hungary, France

 - After All the Dead Sing Again..., Judit Elek, 2018, Hungary

 - Awakening, Judit Elek, 1995, Hungary, France, Poland

 - Tamás Cseh: The First Photo, Judit Elek, 1974, Hungary